fulcrologic/fulcro/docs/index.md

 Fulcro has a few companion projects that you should know about:

 - [Fulcro Spec](https://github.com/fulcrologic/fulcro-spec): A BDD testing library written in Fulcro that gives you powerful extensions and expressiveness over clj/cljs test.
 It can refresh and render test results in a browser for both client and server!
-- [Fulcro CSS](https://github.com/fulcrologic/fulcro-css): A library for writing/co-locating CSS on UI components in Om Next and Fulcro.
+- [Fulcro CSS](https://github.com/fulcrologic/fulcro-css): A library for writing/co-locating CSS on UI components.
 - [Fulcro Template](https://github.com/fulcrologic/fulcro-template): A (forkable) repository that has a full-stack starter app, and includes a rename script.
 - [Getting Started Files](https://github.com/fulcrologic/fulcro-getting-started): A repository that has the source code for the Getting Started Guide.
 - [In The Large Files](https://github.com/fulcrologic/fulcro-in-the-large): A repository with the source code for the Fulcro In the Large videos.